Juan-Jones/earnonlinemoney/content/blog/how-to-find-your-niche.md

 Search engine optimization (SEO) is crucial for driving organic traffic to your content.
 Use relevant keywords, optimize your website structure, and focus on creating high-quality, valuable content.

-Example: If you are exploring how to start a YouTube channel. in your niche, make sure your videos are optimized for search with appropriate tags, descriptions, and engaging thumbnails.
+Example: If you are [marketing an online business]({{< relref "marketing-a-online-business" >}}), make sure your blog or website are optimized for search with appropriate tags, descriptions, and engaging thumbnails.

 ### 9. Leverage Social Media